go-spatial/tegola/docs/safari-expert-railway.md

 If using a mounted config file, mount it at `/opt/tegola_config/config.toml` or set `TEGOLA_CONFIG` to the mounted path.

-For the self-hosted map POC, the Tegola config should expose the `protected_areas` map from `deploy/maps/tegola.protected_areas.toml`.
-The Protomaps PMTiles basemap is served separately as a static asset through `global-router` at `/map-assets/east-africa.pmtiles`.
+For the legacy self-hosted map fallback, the Tegola config exposes the `protected_areas` map from `deploy/maps/tegola.protected_areas.toml`.
+The pilot basemap and country overlays are no longer served from this service.

-## Router
+## Legacy Router fallback

-The public browser path is the global router, not the Tegola service domain:
+The old browser path is the global router, not the Tegola service domain:

 ```text
 https://dev.meistercrm.com/tegola